Vapor Pressure Calculator

-- is the initial temperature measured in Kelvin (K)
+- — Initial temperature measured in Kelvin (K);

-- is the molar enthalpy of vaporization or sublimation ()
+- — Molar enthalpy of vaporization or sublimation (); and

 While solving problems in physics and chemistry, it's important to remember to convert your units.
 Don't worry about it here — our vapor pressure calculator will convert them for you.
 But if you're solving the Clausius-Clapeyron equation on your own, remember that temperature should always be expressed in Kelvins.
 The unit of pressure doesn't matter as long as it's the same for both initial and final pressure.